 Protecting your pet from disease

 The annual examination is also an opportunity to ensure that your pet is up to date on their preventive vaccines.
 Vaccines are an essential component of a complete preventive health program, since they protect our pets from the most common viral and bacterial diseases that can be picked up during their daily activities.

 In the past, all vaccines were given once per year; however new studies have shown that certain vaccines are actually effective in cats and dogs for longer periods of time.
 At Bloorcourt, we believe in “extended duration” vaccine protocols – which means less frequent vaccinations for your pet – while still keeping them completely protected.
 As a result, once your pet has graduated to their “adult” vaccines, we give many of their core vaccines only once every 3 years.

 Giving puppies and kittens the best start in life

-Most veterinarians recommend that puppies and kittens receive a series of vaccinations, beginning when they are 6 to 8 weeks old.
+Most veterinarians recommend that puppies and kittens receive a series of vaccinations, beginning when they are 8 weeks old.
 Young pets needs to be vaccinated early on since the natural immunity in their mothers’ milk gradually wears off, making them vulnerable to infectious diseases.
-Three sets of vaccines are given 3 to 4 weeks apart, with the final series being given when they are 3 to 4 months old.
+Three sets of vaccines are given 3 to 4 weeks apart, with the final series being given when they are 4 months old.

 Adverse or allergic reactions to vaccines